 - Withhold corporate income tax from the royalty and send this to the state budget, unless there is a double tax treaty between Russia and the foreign state where the licensor resides. - Withhold VAT from the royalties for a trade mark or copyright licence and send it to the state budget.
-Therefore, the foreign licensor should add VAT at 20% to the royalties payable by the local licensee under a licence of trade marks and copyright.
+Therefore, the foreign licensor should add VAT at 20% to the royalties payable by the local licensee under a licence of trade marks, foreign computer programs and databases or national computer programs and databases not included in the special/unified Register and copyright.